 Dog boots can also help prevent the occurrence of paw irritation in the first place.
 Covering your dog’s paw pads when walking outdoors can keep their paw pads clean and healthy.
 It prevents dryness, cracks, and irritation in sand, hot cement, and extreme temperatures.

-3. Immunity Mushroom Chews
+3. Immunity Mushroom Supplements

 Lolahemp's Immunity Mushroom Chews for Dogs are formulated with a range of dog-safe mushroom extracts, colostrum, and other natural ingredients to support a healthy inflammatory response in dogs.